 The last thing you need to grow is some 10″x20″ trays and some growing media.
 You need two trays because you’ll be using one to make a black out and humidity dome while your seeds sprout.
 They need complete darkness and a constantly moist environment for optimal sprouting.

-Your seeds need something to sprout in, whether it’s a hydroponic media or even potting soil.
-While there are some seeds that do better in a soil environment, most of them can sprout and thrive in a hydroponic media just as well as soil.
-Because of this, I recommend using a hydroponic media if you value ease of harvesting and cleaning.
+Your seeds need something to sprout in, whether it’s hydroponic media or even potting soil.
+While there are some seeds that do better in a soil environment, most of them can sprout and thrive in hydroponic media just as well as soil.
 Here are my recommendations in order of easiest -> hardest to work with:

 - Sure to Grow 10″x20″ pads – these are hands down the easiest to deal with, although the fact that they are made out of PET-1 plastic means that they’re not the most sustainable choice.
 You will be throwing these away after every single tray.

-- Coconut Coir – I’m using coco coir for this guide, because it’s a great sustainable hydroponic media that can be reused after every single grow with a little bit of effort.
+- Coconut Coir – I’m using coco coir for this guide because it’s a great sustainable hydroponic media that can be reused after every single grow with just a little bit of effort.

 - Soil – If you want to use soil, or are growing greens that require soil, this is going to be your best bet.
-The huge benefit of soil is that it can be vermicomposted and used over and over again in a closed-loop sustainable production system.
+The huge benefit of soil is that it can be amended and used over and over again in a closed-loop sustainable production system.
 The downside is that it’s the hardest to work with as far as cleanliness and harvesting.
 Consider using a seed starting mix such as Espoma’s, as a finer-particulate soil will help with seed germination over one that’s coarse.

 Once you’ve gathered all of your materials, check out the next post in the series: How to Plant Microgreen Seeds.